eshtek/hexos-docs/docs/careers/app-curator/index.md

-# Join the Team

-HexOS is growing, and we are looking for the right people to join us.
-Below you will find our current open role, plus shareable versions you can use in community spaces.

-## Open Role: App Support & Curation Specialist (Remote)
+# Open Role: App Support & Curation Specialist (Remote)

 HexOS is looking for a detail-oriented, technically capable **App Support & Curation Specialist** to help manage app support and improve our curated app ecosystem.
 This is a remote role where you will work independently, set clear deliverables, and execute without heavy oversight.